-Dear Mary: Our water is very hard and as a result has created rust-colored stains in the fiberglass bathtub.
+Dear Mary: Our water is very hard and as a result has created rust-colored stains in the bathtub.
 I’ve tried to scrub it away with Comet, but that did nothing.
 How can I remove these terrible stains?
 MaryAnne

 Baking soda and vinegar